flutter/website/src/docs/release/breaking-changes/modal-router-semantics-order.md

 ## Summary

-We changed the semantics traverse order of the overlay entries in model routes.
+We changed the semantics traverse order of the overlay entries in modal routes.
-The accessibility talk back or voice over now focus the scope of a model first instead of its modal barrier.
+The accessibility talk back or voice over now focus the scope of a modal route first instead of its modal barrier.

 ## Context

-The model route has two overlay entries, the scope and the modal barrier.
+The modal route has two overlay entries, the scope and the modal barrier.
 The scope is the actual content of the modal route, and the modal barrier is the background of the route if its scope does not cover the entire screen.
 If the modal route returns true for barrierDismissible, the modal barrier becomes